How The Other Half Loves: Staging

 Common to both rooms, a sideboard.
 At one end of this the FOSTERS’ drinks are arranged.
 At the other, the PHILLIPS’ muddle.”

-When the play transferred to London, it moved into a proscenium theatre and the staging had to be altered substantially with full use being made of the back of the stage.
-The set was designed by Alan Tagg and apparently differed substantially from the play’s try-out at the Phoenix Theatre, Leicester (designed by Frank Colavecchia).
-The plan (fig.2) is from the second scene with the dining table in place.
+The plan (fig. 4) is from the second scene with the dining table in place.
 During the London run, the dining table was only present during the second scene with coffee tables replacing it during the rest of the play.
-The set and photo (fig.3) illustrate how the stage was divided to show both flats simultaneously.
-The current acting edition of the play (published by Samuel French) has different plans for each of the scenes, but realistically the only alterations necessary to any production is the addition of the dining table for the second scene, if it is not already an integral part of the set as occurred in the Broadway production.
+The set and photo (fig. 4 & 5) illustrate how the stage was divided to show both living rooms simultaneously.
+Realistically, this set is far too busy for the play and that the only alteration necessary for any production between the first two scenes is the addition of the dining table.

 With the play having been Americanised for New York audiences, it is no surprise that the set would alter.
 The most substantive difference, as can be seen from the plan (fig.4) is the stage contains the entire set.
 The dining table is not just present in the second scene but is integrated into the permanent set.
 Judging from the design, it was simpler than the London version and perhaps a slightly better reflection of the original intent for the play.